-- 40% of his or her base salary, if the Company achieved a 7.6% increase in adjusted earnings before interest and taxes ("EBIT").
-The Company achieved a 7.2% increase in adjusted EBIT.
-Although the Company did not achieve its adjusted EBIT goal in its entirety, the Compensation Committee elected to award three-fourths of this portion of each named executive officer's award (i.e., 30% of his or her base salary) in light of narrowly missing the adjusted EBIT growth goal; - 30% of his or her base salary, if the Company achieved revenue growth of 8.0% or above.
-The Company achieved revenue growth of 9.7%, as adjusted, taking into account foreign exchange rates.
-Although the Company achieved its revenue growth goal, the Compensation Committee elected to award one-third of this portion of each named executive officer's award (i.e., 10% of his or her base salary), since actual revenue growth was below goal prior to adjustment for foreign exchange rates; - 40% of his or her base salary, if the Company achieved growth in other financially measured objectives, which for fiscal 2016 were improvement in (i) gross profit margin and (ii) capital adjusted net earnings.
-For fiscal 2016, gross profit margin improved compared to fiscal 2015, and capital adjusted net earnings increased.
-Based on gross profit margin and capital adjusted net earnings improvement, the Compensation Committee determined that each named executive earned all of this portion of his or her award (i.e., 40% of his or her base salary); and - 40% of his or her base salary, in the discretion of the Chief Executive Officer, based upon the achievement of nonfinancially measured management objectives, which were the Company's overall return to stockholders versus both the market and the Company's peers, meeting the Company's internal cash flow plan, and such named executive's involvement in the Company's merger and acquisition transactions in fiscal 2016.
+- 40% of his or her base salary, if the Company achieved a 1.9% increase in adjusted earnings before interest and taxes ("EBIT")\.
+The Company achieved a 1.6% increase in adjusted EBIT, taking into account foreign exchange rates.
+Although the Company did not achieve its adjusted EBIT goal in its entirety, the Compensation Committee elected to award one-half of this portion of each named executive officer's award (i.e., 20% of his or her base salary) in light of narrowly missing the adjusted EBIT growth goal, taking into account foreign exchange rates; - 30% of his or her base salary, if the Company achieved revenue growth of 8.0% or above.
+The Company achieved revenue growth of 4.3%, as adjusted, taking into account foreign exchange rates.
+Although the Company did not achieve its revenue growth goal in its entirety, the Compensation Committee elected to award one-half of this portion of each named executive officer's award (i.e., 15% of his or her base salary) in light of revenue growth, taking into account foreign exchange rates, in a difficult economic environment. - 40% of his or her base salary, if the Company achieved growth in other financially measured objectives, which for fiscal 2017 were improvement in (i) gross profit margin and (ii) capital adjusted net earnings.
+For fiscal 2017, gross profit margin improved compared to fiscal 2016, however, capital adjusted net earnings decreased.
+Based on gross profit margin improvement, the Compensation Committee elected to award one-fourth of this portion of each named executive officer's award (i.e., 10% of his or her base salary); and - 40% of his or her base salary, in the discretion of the Chief Executive Officer, based upon the achievement of non-financially measured management objectives, which were the Company's overall return to stockholders versus both the market and the Company's peers, and such named executive officer's involvement in the Company's merger and acquisition transactions in fiscal 2017 and significant restructuring action completed in fiscal 2017.
 Each named executive earned a portion of his or her award based upon achievement of applicable individual objectives.

 As a result, Messrs.
-Frank C. Sullivan, Rice, Gordon, Moore and Ms. Kastner were awarded incentive compensation equal to approximately 109%, 110%, 118%, 118% and 71% of their respective base salaries.
+Sullivan, Rice, Gordon, Moore and Ms. Kastner were awarded incentive compensation equal to approximately 75%, 75%, 95%, 95% and 61% of their respective base salaries.